spschoen/CS-Jenkins-Scraper/README.md

 #### With `*_setup.sh`

-1. Execute ```sudo sh master_setup.sh``` on the master server.
-Will install MySQL 5.6, as well as set up the database using base.sql
+1. Execute ```sudo sh master_setup.sh <IP for Executor 1> <IP for Executor 2> ... ``` on the master server.
+Will install MySQL 5.6, as well as set up the database using base.sql, then setup Executors to have access.
+In theory.
 1. Execute ```sudo sh executor_setup.sh``` on the executor server.
 Will install Python and needed modules.

 ___